goabstract/Marketing-for-Engineers/README.md

 * how to make a custom support
 * how to deal with scaling and growth
 * how to get fund for your project
-* and some usefull blogs, newsletters, cources.
+* and some useful blogs, newsletters, courses.

 Feel free to recommend us more topics!
 And please [contribute](https://github.com/LisaDziuba/Marketing-for-Engineers/blob/master/Contribution_Guidelines.md) with awesome content.